crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/phases-of-the-penetration-testing-process/phases-of-the-penetration-testing-process-quiz.md

 ### Phases of the penetration testing process

-**1. During the Reconnaissance phase, what is the primary goal of the Footprinting stage, as adapted from Faircloth (2011)?**\
+**1. During the Reconnaissance phase, what is the primary goal of the Footprinting stage, as adapted from Faircloth (2011)?
+(Choose one answer)**\
-a) To learn about the target's business structure and partners.\
+a) To learn about the target's business structure and partners\
 b) To analyze the personal details of employees associated with the organization.\
 c) **To translate DNS host names into IP addresses and IP address ranges.**\
 d) To confirm the reachability of identified IP addresses using active probes.